 In 2017, NOAA started to re-scheme its suite of 1,266 ENCs into a regular gridded set of rectangular cells.
 The current ENC scheme is based on the extents of the paper nautical charts from which ENCs were originally digitized.
 Rescheming will replace this puzzle-piece layout with a rectangular grid of ENCs, often providing larger scale, more detailed coverage than the existing paper charts.
-The final product suite is expected to be approximately 7,500 ENCs.
+The final product suite is expected to be approximately 7,200 ENCs.
 More information about the ENC rescheming effort is available on the NOAA Coast Survey "Rescheming and Improving Electronic Navigational Charts" webpage.
 Progress of the rescheming effort is shown on the "Status of New NOAA ENCs" webmap.

-As of November 2021, NOAA has produced 740 new ENC's based on the gridded chart scheme described within the National Charting Plan, including 101 in the MACHC region.
+As of December 2023, NOAA has produced 2265 new ENCs based on the gridded chart scheme described within the Nautical Charting Plan, including 551 in the MACHC region.

-Fig 3.1: Re-scheme ENC coverage, 27 new usage band 4 cells in Florida
+Fig 3.1: Re-scheme ENC coverage, new usage band 4 and 5 ENC cells in the Gulf of Mexico, Southeast US Coast, and Puerto Rico